redis-developer/introducing-redis-talk/counting_uniques/README.md

 The unique items to count are in the file `unique_ids.json`.
 This contains 500,000 items.

-### Setup
+## Setup

+Download and install an LTS version of [Node.js](https://nodejs.org/en/download/) (8.9.4 or newer).

-You will need to [install Redis](https://redis.io/download) and have it running locally on the default port 6379 with no password set.
+You will also need to [install Redis](https://redis.io/download) and have it running locally on the default port 6379 with no password set.
 Once you have Redis installed and running:

 ```bash
 $ npm install
 $ npm start
 ```

-### Output
+## Output

 The demo logs the number of unique items counted and memory used for each data type.